Watch our students' work.

-For over 30 years, the Department of Journalism at Concordia University has trained journalists who reach hundreds of thousands of readers and listeners across the world each day.
+For nearly 40 years, the Department of Journalism at Concordia University has trained journalists who reach hundreds of thousands of readers and listeners across the world each day.

 Each year, an average of 250 students benefit from small class sizes and state-of-the-art facilities in the department.
 Our students have at their disposal all the story-telling tools they'll need to work in journalism and to be comfortable adapting to ever-new applications.